 The Town's General Fund budget generally contains budget amendments during the year.
 The budget is allowed to be amended upward (increased) for additional current year appropriations supported by an increase in budgeted revenues or appropriation of fund balance.
 A budgetary comparison schedule within the required supplementary information section of this report has been provided to demonstrate compliance with their budget.

-A summary of the General Fund results of operations for the year ended December 31, 2019 is presented in Table 5 below:
+A summary of the General Fund results of operations for the year ended December 31, 2020 is presented in Table 5 on the following page.

 Table 5-General Fund Budget